Inland harbour dues

 You have created an account for submitting statements for Inland Harbour Dues.
 Port of Amsterdam uses your data exclusively to process these statements.
 We will not request any data from you other than that required for this purpose.
 You have the option to make changes to your account and/or have it deleted.

 If your account has been inactive for three years, you have satisfied all your obligations for the payment of Inland Harbour Dues, and Port of Amsterdam has also fulfilled all its statutory obligations (e.g. toward the Dutch Tax and Customs Administration), we will delete your data.
-We are required to do so under the General Data Protection Regulation (GDPR).
-You can always create a new account next time you call on our Port.
+We are required to do so under the GDPR.
+You can always create a new account next time you call on our port.

 As an interested party, you have the following rights: the right to access your data, the right to object to the data processing, the right to correct your personal or other data and the right to have all or a portion of your personal or other data deleted.